-You might not consider it often, but you should pay attention to your net worth (NW).
-If you own a small business, your business cash flow and personal cash inflow are separate financial indices.
+You might not consider it often, but you should pay attention to your net worth (NW), as it represents the current value of your business's worth and financial future.
+If you own a small business, your business cash flow and personal cash inflow are distinct financial indices, crucial for your business valuation and assessing business assets.

 However, do you know that your small business can affect your net worth?
 We are here to show you how.
 So read on to find out more!